-While in Style Play mode, keep one of the STYLE buttons pressed for about one second.
+While in Style Play mode, keep the STYLE SELECT button pressed for about one second.

 Open the Write Current Style Settings dialog from the display

 While in Style Play mode, choose the Write Current Style Settings command from the page menu to open the Write Current Style Settings dialog.